- Operating leases defined

 Step 1: Determine the lease term under ASC 840

 The lease term stated in the contract is 120 months, however the document states that the tenant shall be granted access subject to all the terms and conditions in the lease document during the “early access” period.
 Assuming the early access period started on February 1, 2016, then for GAAP purposes the lease really started on that date (accounting lease commencement date), and the lease term is actually 122 months; from February 1, 2016 through March 31, 2026.

-Note: To understand the difference between the commencement date, execution date, possession dates, and more, read this article on when a lease starts.
+Note: To understand the difference between the commencement date, execution date, possession dates, etc, read this article on when a lease starts.

 Step 2: Determine the total lease payments under GAAP

 The rent commencement date is September 1, 2016 (3 months from the date the tenant opened for business).
 The total lease payments are $26,863,751.